 These days will leave you with two choices – you can either stay tough and disciplined, or simply give up.
 Unfortunately, many people opt for the latter.
 Just few weeks into the healthy, correct habits, many of us start to lose their zeal and return to the old, bad habits.
 Before the

-Here’s how you can stay motivated in 2016.
+Here’s how you can stay motivated in the new year

 1. Photograph yourself more often to monitor the progress